-Suppose that the primary location for a 3-GB backup is a hard disk, the second location is an FTP server, and the third location is a network share.
+Suppose that the primary location for a 5-GB backup is an NTFS volume, the second location is a FAT32 volume, and the third location is a network share.
 In this case, the backup will be stored as a single file in the primary location, as two files in the second location, and as a single file again in the third location.